(This is the Lesson Plan 2 for Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 - NOTE: Higher level readers may choose to use these “T” charts and Venn Diagrams as prewriting activities to analyze authors purpose.

-In pairs or in trios, students can create a foldable (instructions in Episode 2 folder) that explains and compares various aspects of Wy’Am life as depicted in the PowerPoint, the videos and Linda’s Indian Home.
+In pairs or in trios, students can create a foldable (instructions in Lesson Plan 2 folder) that explains and compares various aspects of Wy’Am life as depicted in the PowerPoint, the videos and Linda’s Indian Home.

 - Raising children.